Global Controllability Criteria and Motion Planning of Regular Affine Systems With Drifts: Necessary and Sufficient Conditions for Controllability: Codimension

-The following lemma is crucial to our proof of the controllability criteria.
+The following lemma is crucial for our proof of the controllability criteria.

-\begin{lemma} A maximal integral manifold corresponding to a codimension-$1$ involutive distribution satisfying (A2) separates $\R^n$ into at least two connected components. \end{lemma}
+\begin{lemma} A maximal integral manifold corresponding to a codimension-$1$ involutive distribution satisfying {\bf (A2)} separates $\R^n$ into at least two connected components. \end{lemma}

-\begin{proof} According to \cite{fe88}, consider an immersion $f:M\ra N$ where $M$ and $N$ are edgeless manifolds of dimensions $n-1$ and $n$ respectively, if the inverse images of compact sets are compact, and $H_1(N;\Z/2\Z)=0$, then $N\backslash f(M)$ is not connected.
-In our context, since the codimension-$1$ integral manifolds satisfying (A2) is an embedding, they enjoy the separating property. \end{proof}
+\begin{proof} According to \cite{fe88}, consider an immersion $f: M\ra N$, where $M$ and $N$ are edgeless manifolds of dimensions $n-1$ and $n$, respectively, if the inverse images of compact sets are compact and $H_1(N;\Z/2\Z)=0$, then $N\backslash f(M)$ is not connected.
+In our context, since the codimension $1$ integral manifolds satisfying {\bf (A2)} are embeddings and $H_1(\R^n;\Z/2\Z)=0$, they satisfy these conditions and hence $\R^n\backslash\I_G(x)$ is not connected. \end{proof}

+We call a system (\ref{0.1}) regular if its corresponding Lie algebra $G$ satisfies both {\bf (A1)} and {\bf (A2)}.
+The key argument of the controllability criteria is based on the so-called shift of the vector fields of regular systems, defined as follows.

-\begin{definition}[] Let $M$ be a smooth manifold and $\vd$ a distribution on $M$.
+\begin{definition}[\cite{che10}] Let $M$ be a smooth manifold and $\vd$ a distribution on $M$.
 Given a vector field $X\in\X(M)$, by $X\in\vd$ we mean that $X|_x\in\vd|_x$, $\forall x\in M$. \begin{enumerate} \item Given $x,y\in M$ and tangent vectors $\xi\in T_xM$, $\eta\in T_yM$, if $\exists g_1,\cdots,g_m\in\vd$, $t_1,\cdots,t_m\geqslant0$, s.t.

 then $\xi$ is called the $\vd$-shift of $\eta$ from $y$, denoted by $\xi=\vd_*(y,x)(\eta)$. \item Given a subset $S\subset \X(M)$, the $\vd$-shift of $S$ to a point $x$ is defined as

 \item A vector field $X$ is called $\vd$-invariant, if $\vd_*X(x)=X|_x$, $\forall x\in M$.
 This is equivalent to that $[X,Y]=0$, $\forall Y\in\vd$. \end{enumerate}